Marijuana Legalization Lawyers

 - Health and Safety Code 11359 (Possession with intent to sell); and

 - Health and Safety Code11360 (Sales, Transportation, Giving away of marijuana

 Los Angeles Criminal Lawyers with Over 70 Years of Experience

 As experienced Los Angeles criminal defense attorneys, we understand that

 having a drug conviction on your record can negatively impact your life.

 Employers, financial institutions, landlords, colleges/universities, former

-checks that could put you and your future at risk.
-Additionally, having
+background checks that could put you and your future at risk.
+Additionally, having a drug

-a drug conviction on your record could result in a harsher sentence if
+conviction on your record could result in a harsher sentence if you were

 At Stephen G. Rodriguez & Partners, our Los Angeles criminal defense